 - Multi-Blend Flour

-Cross-Contamination: All Authentic Foods products are created in a dedicated facility that is free from gluten.
+Cross-Contact: All Authentic Foods products are created in a dedicated facility that is free from gluten.
 (Source: Authentic Foods)

-- All Purpose Flour Mix (not ideal for making pancakes)
+- Original All Purpose Flour Blend

-- Seasoned Flour Mix
+- Artisan Flour Blend

 - All-Purpose Gluten Free Rice Flour Blend